 If you’re not feeling well on day 2, 3, 4 or 5 of a multiple day event look to your hydration and refueling strategies as a likely culprit.

 Do the Test Yourself

 If you’re not convinced about the difference diet makes in performance.
 Do a little experimentation, just not on your tour vacation.
 When you’re at home on a training day try different fueling options.
 I’m sure you’ll see a difference when you eat healthier (nutrient rich) more balanced diet of the right proteins, carbs, and fats.
 Have you watched the movie Super Size Me?
-If not it’s a great way to see what a diet of processed food can do in a very short time.
+If not it’s a great way to see what a diet of high-fat, processed food can do in a very short time.